Skip to main content

 Verifying a DEB for older Ubuntu versions

-2. Verify using dpkg-sig --verify pkg.deb
+2. Verify the DEB using dpkg-sig --verify pkg.deb

 A sample verify session would look like below